Munich, Germany's design capital, ranks alongside international centres such as Barcelona, Milan, Paris, New York, Tokyo and Shanghai. An overview.

 The city also awards its very own design prize every three years.
 In 2017, the Design Prize for the State Capital of Munich was awarded to Otto Künzli, a Swiss goldsmith and professor emeritus from Münchner Akademie der Bildenden Künste (Munich Academy of Fine Arts).
 Many of his pieces can be found in the world’s most important museums.
 With his ground-breaking work and teaching post at Münchner Akademie der Bildenden Künste, he played a decisive role in Munich gaining its current status as a global hub for designer jewellery.

-Former winners of the design prize include the designers Herbert H. Schultes, Ingo Maurer and Alexander Neumeister along with art historian Florian Hufnagl, the long-serving Director of the Neue Sammlung in Munich.
+Former winners of the design prize include the designers Herbert H. Schultes, Ingo Maurer, who died in October 2019 at the age of 87, and Alexander Neumeister along with art historian Florian Hufnagl, the long-serving Director of the Neue Sammlung in Munich.

 Dr Angelika Nollert has been Director of the Neue Sammlung Design Museum since 2014.
 Founded in 1925, the museum is the world’s first stand-alone design collection and also houses one of the most extensive collections of product and industrial design, graphic design and ceramics.
 The Neue Sammlung was a pioneer when it came to giving everyday objects produced in industrial environments “museum status” and turning them into the subject of academic research.